Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Washington, D.C. businesses that have employees.

-Who needs workers' compensation in Washington, D.C.?
+Who needs workers' compensation insurance in Washington, D.C.?

 Each state has different workers’ compensation laws, and in Washington, D.C., workers’ compensation insurance is mandatory for all employers with one or more employees, including part-time or seasonal workers.